 2. Traveling increases social skills

-On the other hand, traveling increases creative abilities.
-Today there are organizí trips focusí on obtaining inspiration to work from.
-Renowní chefs, painters, architects, perfumers, designers… All of them use travel as a stimulus to connect with the muses, making the new ideas gatherí during the experience become sources to draw on when creating new projects.
+Moreover, traveling increases creative abilities.
+Today there are organized trips focused on providing inspiration to work from.
+Renowned chefs, painters, architects, perfumers, designers… they all use travel as a stimulus to connect with the muses, making the new ideas gathered during the experience become sources to draw on when creating new projects.

 Let’s get a little more “scientific” Right Now.

-Because traveling has three phases:
+Because travel has three phases:

-- The before phase: planning,
+- The ‘before’ phase: planning,

 “This article has been translated.
 Link to the original article in Spanish:”